yaroslavrick/cars-moto-shop/README.md

 rails s
 ```

-Visit the app at http://localhost:3000
+Visit the app at localhost: http://localhost:3000

+Visit the app at web: https://caradvertisementsweb-production.up.railway.app/